charmin161/way_to_high/README.md

 # way_to_high
-A wechat applet wrote for the public "way_to_high"
+A tinyweb wrote for the public "way_to_high"